-ABE 013 Basic Math 1 - 4.5 Credits
+ABE 013 Basic Math 1-4.5 Credits

 A group course whose focus is on addition, subtraction, multiplication, and division including practice solving one-and two-step work problems, basic fractions, decimals, and simple measurement.
 Minimum computational skills at a level determined by intake assessment test, or by instructor permission.
 Prerequisite: All students under 19 years of age must have a signed release from the last school they attended.
-Students 16-17 years of age must first be admitted to the College following the Underage Admissions policy, which is available in the student development center.
+Students 16-17 years of age must first be admitted to the College following the Alternative Education Program (AEP) eligibility or Underage Admissions policy, which is available in the student development center.
 Students may enroll anytime throughout the year.

-ABE 014 ABE Math 1 - 4.5 Credits
+ABE 014 Applied Math II 1-9 Credit